 FRIED DOUGH INGREDIENTS

-So, surprisingly, this homemade fried dough only requires a few ingredients to make.
+One of my favorite things about this recipe is that it only requires a few ingredients to make.

 - 1 ¾ cups flour